AlanJoji/EcrypTransf/README.md

 - From the client to the server(server here will act like a file backup, can be external to the users folder)
 - ~~The current program can handle only 1 client at a time.
 First the first client is served then the next client will be served - **One at a Time**.~~
 The current version is capable of handling multiple client connections to the server.
 But the connections are not multithreded, there is a single TCP welcoming socket and an individual connection socket created (and closed) for each client communication.
-To make this work with multiple clients at the same time we'll have to make a ***multi-threaded application using socket***.
+To make this work with multiple clients at the same time - ***multi-threaded application using socket***.
-- The program supports send in a file from a client folder to a server folder, the user will have to change these folders to transfer files.
+- The program supports sending a file from a client folder to a server folder, the user will have to change these folders to transfer files.
-- The program encrypts the files in transit using AES + CBS during transit using symmetric key encryption facilitated by the Fernet library.
+- The program encrypts the files in transit using AES in Block Cipher Mode with a 128-bit key for encryption during transit using symmetric key encryption facilitated by the Fernet library.
-- The files to be sent are located from the OS using os module
+- The files to be sent are located from the file system using os module

 ## Languages